gnilk/testrunner/README.md

         return kTR_Pass;
     }

-    // This will be called before any test case in this module static void MyPreCase(ITesting *t) {
+    // This will be called before any test case in this library static void MyPreCase(ITesting *t) {
         // Reset statistics for every case before it's run MemoryTracker_Reset();
     }

-    // This will be called after any test cast in this module static void MyPostCase(ITesting *t) {
+    // This will be called after any test cast in this library static void MyPostCase(ITesting *t) {
         // Dump results
         MemoryTracker_Dump();